lili-data/docker-mesos/README.md

 ## How to run

-Use-cases can differ but you can check how we use it under [liligo/dataplatform](https://hub.docker.com/r/lilidata/dataplatform/)
+Use-cases can differ but you can check how we use it [lilidata/dataplatform](https://hub.docker.com/r/lilidata/dataplatform/)

+# License

+Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0